-2.3.4 If you hold, write or issue financial instruments such as derivatives you will be taken to be interested in the underlying shares and these interests must be added to your other interests to determine your disclosure obligations.
-However, if the transaction in derivatives was between members of a wholly owned group of companies no duty of disclosure would arise (see paragraph 2.12.9).
+- 2.3.4 If you hold, write or issue financial instruments such as derivatives you will be taken to be interested in the underlying shares and these interests must be added to your other interests to determine your disclosure obligations.
+However, if the transaction in derivatives was between members of a wholly owned group of companies no duty of disclosure would arise (see paragraph 2.12.9). - 2.3.5 When filing a DI notice you are required to disclose your interest in shares of listed corporations not interests in instruments creating those interests.
+Hence the details should relate to the underlying shares.
+For example, if 100 ADRs are worth 150 shares you should disclose an interest in 150 shares not 100 ADRs.